sayus2884/ops/developers/ARCHITECTURE.md

 ## Architecture Models

 Here are some bodies of literature for thinking about architecture of interest.
-Many of these are focused in the Java world, since that ecosystem is very mature (preceeded more modern languages).
+Many of these are focused in the Java world, since that ecosystem is very mature (preceded more modern languages).

 Java also both has more cultural awareness of software architecture, and the language itself imposes more weight on developers than more modern languages, which necessitates considering macrostructure and strategy earlier than (say) you can get away with using Python.